dvidelabs/flatcc/README.md

 for printf statements and other support logic, or a 30K object file excluding the builder library.

-Read-only binaries are smaller but not necessarily much smaller considering they do less work: The compatibility test reads a pre-generated binary `monsterdata_test.golden` monster file and verifies that all content is as expected.
+Read-only binaries are smaller but not necessarily much smaller than builders considering they do less work: The compatibility test reads a pre-generated binary `monsterdata_test.golden` monster file and verifies that all content is as expected.
 This results in a 13K optimized binary executable or a 6K object file.
 The source for this check is 5K excluding header files.
 Readers do not need to link with a library.

-JSON parsers for a schema like monster.fbs may add about 100K to the binary, +/- optimization settings.
+JSON parsers bloat the compiled C binary compared to pure Flatbuffer usage because they inline the parser decision tree.
+A JSON parser for monster.fbs may add 100K +/- optimization settings to the executable binary.

 ## Generated Files